SANTONLA/SANTONLA/README.md

-- 👋 Hi, I’m @SANTONLAR
+- 👋 Hi, This is @SANTONLAR

 - 👀 I’m interested in SQL, Matlab, R Studio; Github tips.